-3.2 Asbestos contractors
+3.2 Asbestos industry professionals

-Asbestos contractors often work in specific areas of asbestos identification and management.
-Table 2 outlines some of the asbestos contractors you might come across if you need to identify and manage asbestos in your building or workplace.
+Asbestos industry professionals often work in specific areas of asbestos management.
+Table 2 outlines the main asbestos industry professionals you might come across if you need to manage asbestos in your building or workplace.

-ASBESTOS CONTRACTOR WHAT THEY DO Asbestos surveyors Asbestos surveyors are trained to identify asbestos.
-You should expect an asbestos surveyor to: - gather information about your building or workplace (for example, when it was built) - carry out a visual inspection of the building and any areas of suspected asbestos - take samples of suspected asbestos materials - provide you with a report of their findings.
-Asbestos removalists Asbestos removalists are trained to safely remove and dispose of asbestos.
-You should expect an asbestos removalist to: assess the work that needs to be done (for example, the type, amount, and location of asbestos materials) using the surveyor report make an asbestos removal control plan (ARCP) that explains the removal process and the safety measures that they will use contact residential and commercial neighbours to let them know that asbestos removal work will be taking place follow strict health and safety procedures and use specialised equipment to remove asbestos without releasing large amounts of harmful fibres into the air correctly dispose of asbestos waste.
-Asbestos assessors Asbestos assessors are trained to make sure that asbestos removal work has been completed to the required standard.
-You should expect an asbestos assessor to: - be from a different business to the asbestos removalist (that is, they should be independent) - review the work plan made by the asbestos removalist to make sure it is safe and suitable before work starts - inspect the area where asbestos material was removed from - collect samples of the air to test for asbestos fibres - confirm in writing that the area is safe to re-enter.
+Asbestos industry professional What they do Asbestos surveyors are trained to identify asbestos.
+You should expect an asbestos surveyor to: Asbestos surveyors gather information about your building or workplace (for example, when it was built) carry out a visual inspection of the building and any areas of suspected asbestos - take samples of suspected asbestos materials provide you with a report of their findings.
+Asbestos removalists are trained to safely remove and dispose of asbestos.
+You should expect an asbestos removalist to: Asbestos removalists review the findings of the asbestos surveyor and assess the work that needs to be done (for example, the type, amount, and location of asbestos materials) , ideates Ferrio ranste make an asbestos removal control plan (ARCP) that explains the removal process and the safety measures that they will use follow strict safety procedures and use specialised equipment to remove asbestos materials without releasing large amounts of harmful fibres into the air - properly dispose of asbestos waste.

+Asbestos assessors are trained to make sure that asbestos removal work has been completed to the required standard.
+You should expect an asbestos assessor to: be from a different business to the asbestos removalist (that is, they should be independent) Asbestos assessors review the work plan made by the asbestos removalist to make sure it is safe and suitable before work starts inspect the area where asbestos material was removed from - collect samples of the air to test for asbestos fibres - confirm in writing that the area is safe to re-enter.

-TABLE 2: Asbestos industry contractors that might be involved with managing asbestos in your building or workplace
+Table 2: Asbestos industry contractors that might be involved with managing asbestos in your building or workplace